Unlocking Democratic Efficiency: How Coordinated Outcome-Contingent Promises Shape Decisions: Introduction

-The promises from our model capture the process of liquidation voting in corporate bankruptcy proceedings where creditors and sometimes shareholders are asked to vote on a proposed plan of reorganization or liquidation, against the alternative---resolving the issues in court.
+The transfer promises from our model capture some elements of the corporate bankruptcy proceedings where creditors and sometimes shareholders are asked to vote on a proposed plan of reorganization or liquidation, as opposed to resolving the issues through court intervention.
 The wedge between the expected court rulings' terms and the proposal's terms represents promises of transfers between stakeholders, as we envision in our model.
-Our model also captures a common practice in legislative bodies, including the US Congress, where bills are often amended before they are voted on.
-The final bill bundles the initial bill and the amendments, which we view as promises between voters.
-The process of amending bills is meant to give voters who initially oppose the bill reasons to vote for it.
+Our model also reflects a common practice in legislative bodies, such as the US Congress, where bills are frequently amended before a final vote.
+The final bill bundles the initial bill and the amendments, which we view as transfers between congressmen that are only received when the bill passes.
 For example, the Patient Protection and Affordable Care Act (commonly known as Obamacare) was passed by the US Congress in 2010.
 During the legislative process, the bill was amended in order to gain enough support from both Democrats and Republicans.
 Several concessions to moderate Democrats and Republicans were made, including removing a public option and scaling back the scope of the bill.
-More generally, the promises can represent favors (e.g. logrolling), legislative amendments, terms of liquidation, monetary payments, or any commitment to certain future actions that increase the advantage to the recipients of the promises.
+More generally, the promises can represent favors (e.g., logrolling), legislative amendments, terms of liquidation, monetary payments, or any commitment to certain future actions that increase the advantage to the recipients of the promises.

-In the absence of promises and when the committee decides by majority rule, the median voter theorem holds because heterogeneity is unidimensional and the decision is binary (\cite{black1958rationale}).
-In this case, the political equilibrium aligns with the preferred policy of the median voter.
-The introduction of promises creates a multidimensional set of alternatives, which renders the median voter theorem invalid.

-We study the equilibrium promises that prohibit the formation of {\it blocking coalitions}.
-When promises are in place, the members of a blocking coalition create incremental promises among themselves, overturn the committee decision, and achieve a better individual outcome compared to the pre-deviation outcome.
-The absence of blocking coalitions ensures the stability of the equilibrium.
-The resulting promises are in the {\it core}, that is, the set of promises that cannot be overturned once they are in place.